Web3-Melbourne/learning-resources/README.md

 [CryptoZombies](https://cryptozombies.io)

 [Space Doggos](https://www.bitdegree.org/courses/learn-solidity-space-doggos/welcome)

+This [Hacknoon 5-part series on Smart Contract development](https://hackernoon.com/ethereum-development-walkthrough-part-1-smart-contracts-b3979e6e573e) is very _very_ comprehensive, and you'll probably find yourself dipping in and out of it, but a few people have mentioned that it does a very good job of explaining the concepts necessary to build successful dapps.

 ### I have written some Solidity (but never for production)
 First you'll want to set up your environment for development.
 We'll need `node` and `npm`.